apache/camel-website/content/blog/2020/03/LTS-Release-Schedule/index.md

 For each Camel release, we will mark in the release notes whether it's a LTS or non-LTS release.

+## Java 8

+Java 8 is still supported, but at some time in the future we will drop Java 8.
+Java 8 is best effort supported as Java 11 is the primary version used for development, testing, and QA.

-## Java 8 and 11
+## Java 11

-Java 8 is planned to be dropped after the first Camel 3 LTS release (currently planned as Camel 3.4).

-Java 8 was in the beginning planned to be dropped entirely for Camel 3, but we wanted to allow end users to migrate from Camel 2.x to 3.x without having to also upgrade from Java 8 to 11 at the same time.
-So this means that users can safely migrate from Camel 2.x to Camel 3.4.x and stay on Java 8 and have this supported until June 2021.
-We encourage Camel users to move to Java 11 when possible.
+Java 11 is the primary supported version.

 ## Java 14